 Augsburg Park Display: The Richfield Historical Society is proud to help the Augsburg Park Library fill their Bulletin Board display case by the front Entrance.
 We switch this case, four times a year with fun Richfield History and facts!

-Richfield Municipal Center Display Case: At the Richfield City Hall, our staff and volunteers put together a biannual display case, filled with historic articles, photos and information.
+Richfield Municipal Center Display Case: At the Richfield City Hall, our staff and volunteers put together a biannual display case, filled with historical articles, photos, and information.

 Community Center Programs: New for 2018, RHS has partnered with the Richfield Community Center to bring Richfield history out to the community.
 This program is hosted monthly and is free to attend.
 To find more information please, check out our Events page or the Community Center’s website.